habroland/LTSpice/BuckConverter/README.md

 I used [IrFanView](https://www.irfanview.com/) to take the screenshot with the cursor showing the current direction accross the inductor

 The Mathematica file contains a numerical simulation of this converter for the reference.
-Then, the inductor current is approximated by a squared function and the converter is solved analytically.
+Then, the inductor current is approximated by a quadratic function and the converter is solved analytically.
 At last, the inductor current is approximated by a linear function as done in the lecture notes for comparison.